Devraux/bike-computer/ReadMe.txt

 Date: 22.12.2023

 Description:
-This program is a simple bike computer that allows the user to measure:
+This program is a bike computer that allows the user to measure:
 - velocity
 - distance
 - current time and data